The Fused Glass Coaster Project

-It assumes that you have either successfully tested your glass for compatibility or have obtained “tested compatible” glass.
+This project assumes that you have either successfully tested your glass for compatibility or have obtained “tested compatible” glass.
 It also assumes that you have properly kiln washed and prepared your kiln and kiln shelf for firing.
-If you’re not familiar with these topics, spend some time reading through our glass tutorial.

-For the coaster project you will need a pen and some blank paper, a glass cutter, a working kiln, some kiln wash or fiber paper, and about half a square foot of glass for each coaster you wish to make.
+For the coaster project you will need a glass cutter, a working kiln, some kiln wash or fiber paper, and about half a square foot of glass for each coaster you wish to make.
 You can choose any glass colors and textures you like.
 Note also that a “coaster” and a “glass tile” use basically the same process.
-The bottom of this page has some specific information about glass tiles.

 The design for the coaster can be as simple or as elaborate as you would like.
 If you have experience with cutting glass, you can come up with a design that gives you the opportunity to show off your cutting skills.

 If you’re new at glass cutting, you can make a very simple design that uses mostly straight lines.
-If you don’t want to try your own design, you can use a copyright free stained glass pattern or just modify one of the design ideas shown on this page.
+If you don’t want to try your own design, you can use a copyright free stained glass pattern or just modify one of the design ideas shown below.

 If you prefer, you can make your design using a sheet of paper.
 Graph paper works best, but you can use any kind of paper.
 Draw a square on the paper the size of the coaster you wish to make.
 Three and 3/4″ sides work very well, but you can use any size that seems right to you.